hispanico/SMS-Manager/README.md

 The script **sms2mail.sh** in the folder **scripts** is used by **gammu-smsd**.

-When new SMS is recevied its will be send by e-mail and an automatic message will be send by SMS to message sender.
+When new SMS is recevied it will be send by e-mail and an automatic message will be send by SMS to message sender.

 ## Debian/Ubuntu Configuration